+Kidney and Spleen sample comparison

+Finally, we futher identified the DA taxa between Kidney and Spleen samples (Table SII.9, Figure S3).

+Species level

-Finally, we futher identified the DA species between Kidney and Spleen samples.
-The number of species identified ranges from 6 by Diamond and 57 by Blastn (Table II.8).
-More taxa was identified significantly abundant in the Kidney samples compare to the Spleen samples, especially in the genus level (Figure S8).
-Kaiju, the software identified the second highest number of distinct DA taxa at the species level, has five out of ten distinct taxa reported as Viruese (Figure S5).
-In general, Only 1 species (Leptospira interrogans) and 4 phylum taxa (“p__Spirochaetes”, “p__Bacteroidetes", "p__Cyanobacteria”, and “p__Proteobacteria”) was found overlapping with all software’s classifications (Figure S5, Figure S6).
-The Phylum taxon “p__Firmicutes” was identified from the classifications of all software as the DA taxon except for Diamond.
-Kaiju has identified the only virus taxon, “p__Negarnaviricota”, as a DA taxon.
+The number of species identified ranges from 6 by Diamond and 57 by BLASTN (Figure S3a).
+More taxa were identified significantly abundant in the Kidney samples than in the Spleen samples, especially at the genus level (Figure S3b).
+Kaiju, the software that identified the second highest number of distinct DA taxa at the species level, has five out of ten distinct taxa reported as viruses (Figure S3a).
+In general, only 1 species (Leptospira interrogans) and 4 phylum taxa (“p__Spirochaetes”, “p__Bacteroidetes", "p__Cyanobacteria”, and “p__Proteobacteria”) were classified by all software (Table SII.9, Figure S3c).

+Phylum level

+The Phylum taxon “p__Firmicutes” was identified as the DA taxon by all software except for Diamond.
+Kaiju identified as a DA taxon the virus taxon, “p__Negarnaviricota”.

 Leptospira detection.

+Different software

-With the use of the nine software, Leptospira was identified in the three tissues of all four subjects, but each software has reported Leptospira in different samples (Table I).
-Centrifuge is the only software reported Leptospira in all 12 Rattus sample, where 8 unique Leptospira species has been identified (8 from the pathogenic group, 1 from the saprophytic group).
-Kaiju has also identified Leptospira from 9 out of 12 samples with 8 unique species (7 from the pathogenic group, 1 from the saprophytic group).
-Kraken2, following Centrifuge and Kaiju, has classified 6 Leptospira in 6 samples with 3 unique species all from the pathogenic group.
-Except for Metaphlan3, all software has identified Leptospira from R22.K and R28.K, which has 31 (SD: 3) and 84,344 (SD: 2.2) reads classified under Leptospira on average, respectively.
-Blastn and CLARK has also identified Leptospira from R22.L, which was also identified by Centrifuge, Kaiju, and Kraken2.
-Metaphlan3 has only identified Leptospira in R28.K.
-All samples identified by at least three software has at least 30 reads classified under Leptospira in total (Table SIII.3).
-Samples that were only identified by Kaiju or Centrifuge has only 2 (R27.K, SD: 1) to 15 (R26.L, SD: 2) reads classified under Leptospira on average.
-In addition to differences in Leptospira diagnosis caused by the use of different software, diagnosis of Leptospira was different when different databases were used for Kraken2’s classification (Table SIII).
-Kraken2’s analyses with the maxikraken DB has identified Leptospira in all samples, while standard and customized DB has identified Leptospira in two Lung samples (R22.L and R27.L).
-Standard DB has also identified Leptospira in the three Spleen samples (R22.S, R27.S and R28.S).
-In addition to the metagenomics approaches, the diagnosis of Leptospira in the kidney samples was validated using three traditional methods (PCR/DFA/Culture), Leptopsira was identified in samples R22.K and R28K by all three methods, but only identified by PCR in samples R26.K.
+Leptospira was identified in the three tissues of all four subjects by the nine software, however, each software reported Leptospira in different samples (Table II).
+Centrifuge is the only software that reported Leptospira in all of the 12 Rattus samples, where 8 unique Leptospira species were identified (8 from the pathogenic group, 1 from the saprophytic group) (Table SIII.1).
+Kaiju also identified Leptospira from 9 out of 12 samples with 8 unique species (7 from the pathogenic group, 1 from the saprophytic group) (Table SIII.1).
+Kraken2, following Centrifuge and Kaiju, classified 6 Leptospira in 6 samples with 3 unique species all from the pathogenic group (Table SIII.1).
+Except for Metaphlan3, all software identified Leptospira from two of the kidney samples (R22.K and R28.K), which have on average 31 (SD: 3) and 84,344 (SD: 2.2) reads classified under Leptospira (Table SIII.2), respectively.
+BLASTN and CLARK identified Leptospira from a lung sample (R22.L), which was also identified by Centrifuge, Kaiju, and Kraken2.
+Metaphlan3 only identified Leptospira in one of the kidney samples (R28.K).
+All samples identified by at least three software have at least a total of 30 reads classified under Leptospira (Table SIII.2).
+Samples that were only identified by Kaiju or Centrifuge have on average only 2 (R27.K, SD: 1) to 15 (R26.L, SD: 2) reads classified under Leptospira (Table SIII.2).

+Different Kraken2 databases

+In addition to the differences in Leptospira detection by the different software, the diagnosis of Leptospira was dissimilar when different databases were used for Kraken2’s classification (Table SIV).
+Kraken2’s analyses with the maxikraken DB identified Leptospira in all samples, while standard and customized DB identified Leptospira in two Lung samples (R22.L and R27.L).
+Standard DB also identified Leptospira in the three Spleen samples (R22.S, R27.S and R28.S).
+In addition to the metagenomics approaches, the diagnosis of Leptospira in the kidney samples was validated using three traditional methods (PCR/DFA/Culture), Leptopsira was identified in two kidney samples (R22.K and R28K) by all three methods, but only identified by PCR in the third kidney sample (R26.K) (Table II).

 Discussion